wp-plugins/localcurrency/readme.txt

 [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.2 (29th September 2010) =
+* New Feature: Adding a custom field called force_lc with a value of 1 will force LocalCurrency to run, even if there is no 'shortcode' on the page (only useful where the shortcode is added by another plugin)
+* New Feature: A new option called Plugin Firing Priorty controls when LocalCurrency manipulates the post content, for better compatibility with other plugins that manipulate post content.

 = 2.1 (28th September 2010) =
 * Fixed Major Bug: Users from the site's main location didn't seeing any currency if the Hide Original Price setting was turned on.